technical details:

 - other adults

-- (5.)
-Several people shown in the opening footage of a real amusement park, particularly those shown on the roller
+- Extras.
+Several people are shown in the opening footage of a real amusement park, particularly those shown on the roller coaster.
+This seems to be stock footage, perhaps left over from some

 the locations: